-You can communicate your wishes by sending out quick group texts to family and friends, a general email to people that might want to be there, or even a sign on the door to your labor room stating that you aren’t accepting any more visitors.
+You can communicate your wishes by sending out quick group texts to family and friends, a general email to people who might want to be there, or even a sign on the door to your labor room stating that you aren’t accepting any more visitors.

 If you choose not to send out the memo early, make sure you stand your ground when people contact you day-of.
 If someone calls asking to come visit or shows up to your room unexpectedly, make sure that you are able to tell them clearly to their face that you would prefer they wait at home until you’re ready.

 Whatever way that you decided to communicate it, just make sure that you and your spouse know what you want and you are able to get the message across to your family and friends when the time comes.